 Most major auto insurance providers offer a student discount.
 Note that in many cases these won’t be discounts you can claim if you’re paying for the insurance yourself.
 Rather, they’re discounts that your parents can get for having a student on their policy.

 To qualify for the discount, you generally have to be under a certain age and “get good grades” (a 3.0 GPA or higher in most cases).
-These discounts aren’t available in all areas, so best to check with a local insurance agent to find out what discounts you qualify for.
+These discounts aren’t available in all areas, so it’s best to check with a local insurance agent to find out what discounts you qualify for.

 Here are the major insurance providers that offer some kind of student discount, along with the requirements for claiming it: